Richard Feynman writes about Newton’s Second Law of Motion in his work “Lectures on Physics” (Chapter 15):

 Newton’s Second Law, which we have expressed by the equation

-In fact, if in the equation of the Second Law of Motion the mass m is replaced by the formula of the relativistic mass depending on the velocity, after having carried out the differentiation, the expression of the relativistic acceleration results (see derivation).
+In fact, if we replace the mass m in the equation of the Second Law of Motion by the formula for the relativistic mass as a function of velocity, we obtain, after differentiation, the expression for the relativistic acceleration (see derivation).

 Richard Feynman’s text continues with the statement:

-That is what we describe on this website (see “Sequence of Relativistic Proofs“).
+This is precisely what we aim to achieve on this website (see “Sequence of Relativistic Proofs“).

 i) If one writes the Newton-Lorentzian equation of motion in manifest covariant form, only 4-quantities (4-position x^\mu etc.) and Lorentz-scalars (m_0, \tau, q) occur, no m(v).